sophia-tsilerides/LegalSpeech/SCOTUS/README.md

 - NOTE: Make sure you have in the directory with the script (1) the wav files you want to split (2) oyez_metadata.json file from step 1 (3) an empty SCOTUS file and
 - Run with `python audio_split.py`

+5. Transcribing WITHOUT splitting with **make_transcripts.py**
+Alternatively, you can create transcripts for your wav files without splitting them by speaker by running `python make_transcripts.py`.
+Make sure this file is sitting in the same folder with all the wav files (`mv make_transcripts.py wavs` if necessary.)

 ## d-vector embedding